senemark/lswebhomework3/README.md

 ```

-My name is:
+My name is: Steve

-I like to:
+I like to: learn programming

-I'm learning:
+I'm learning: Github

 ```